jflude/lancaster/README.md

 =========================================================

-The software consists of a C library, libcachester, provided in both static and dynamic forms, together with six utility programs for use in production and development environments.
+The software consists of a C library, libcachester, provided in both static and dynamic forms, together with seven utility programs for use in production and development environments.

 Any questions, bug reports, suggested improvements etc. - please contact